oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Awu.md

 Awu is a Fujitsu AWU24RXQ [heat pump](../../Species/Air%20Conditioners.md).
 Her name is pronounced as A-wu, AKA Awu.

 She was born in February 10, 2003.
 She is a sapphic cisgender female (she/her).
 She likes women basically.

+An Aussie.

 She is white if skin color matters.